beacon-biosignals/AlignedSpans.jl/README.md

 AlignedSpans converts between time spans and sample indices.
 Time spans describe a time interval down to a resolution of 1 ns and are usually provided by TimeSpans.jl.
 Sample indices are associated to signals sampled at some finite rate (e.g. Onda.jl's `Samples` objects).

-AlignedSpans provides an `AlignedSpan` type which holds integer indices along with a sample rate.
+AlignedSpans provides an `AlignedSpan` type which holds integer sample indices along with a sample rate.
 An `AlignedSpan` is thus a pair of sample indices, but since it holds the sample rate, it can be used to represent a time span as well, and it supports the TimeSpans.jl interface.

 See the [documentation](https://beacon-biosignals.github.io/AlignedSpans.jl/) for more.